Teoscar Hernández Player Props: Mariners vs. Tigers

-The Seattle Mariners, including Teoscar Hernandez (.316 slugging percentage in past 10 games, including zero home run), take on starting pitcher Michael Lorenzen and the Detroit Tigers at T-Mobile Park, Saturday at 9:40 PM ET.
+Teoscar Hernandez -- with a slugging percentage of .216 in his past 10 games (including no homers) -- will be in action for the Seattle Mariners versus the Detroit Tigers, with Reese Olson on the mound, on July 16 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Tigers.
+He had a hitless performance in his most recent game (0-for-4) against the Tigers.

 Teoscar Hernández Game Info & Props vs. the Tigers